Texas Wesleyan University Community Counseling Center

 For Intakes in Spanish (Ingestas en español):

-The following are scheduled days the Community Counseling Center will be closed for Spring 2018 Semester.
+The following are scheduled days the Texas Wesleyan University Community Counseling Center will be closed for 2021.